DavyJonesLocker/client_side_validations/README.md

 Instructions depend on your technology stack.

-Please note that CSV depends on jQuery >= 3.7.1 (jQuery slim is fine).
+ClientSideValidations no longer depends on jQuery.
+If you previously installed `jquery-rails`, `jquery_ujs`, or custom jQuery startup code only for ClientSideValidations, you can remove that integration when upgrading to 24.x.

 ####  When using Webpacker ####

-Make sure that you are requiring jQuery.

 Add the following package: